 Stall speed is adjusted to more closely match the power curve of your specific performance requirements.

 HOW DO I DETERMINE THE BEST CONVERTER FOR MY VEHICLE?

 There is no general answer to this question unless the application is for stock use.
 The answer is simple then; a stock converter for a stock application.
 Because each performance converter is built for your specific needs it is best to supply the online data relative to your needs or call us toll free and speak to one of our experts to determine your perfect torque converter.
-815-229-9808 or 800-554-2668
+815-229-9808.